What is sexting?

 How to start a conversation about sexting

-You might feel embarrassed talking with your child about sexting, but it can be part of talking about sexuality.
+Talking with your child about sexting can be part of talking about sexuality.

 Here are some questions that can get a conversation going: